Explore Wild New York

 Trout aren't the only fish found in Sugar Creek.
 Great numbers of small fish, such as these blacknose dace, are found in many sections of the stream.
 These small fish can make bait fishing difficult, but they provide food for adult trout.

-Though much of Sugar Creek flows through a heavily wooded area, some sections are open enough to cast a fly.
+Though much of Sugar Creek flows through a heavily wooded area, a few sections are open enough to cast a fly.

 Shortly before Sugar Creek flows into Canaseraga Creek, it flows over several waterfalls, all of which are on private property.
 If you can obtain permission to access the waterfalls, you'll have opportunities to take some great photos and possibly do some fishing.
 Even when water levels are low and summer air temperatures are high, waterfalls can make long sections of a stream habitable to trout.
 I've seen trout caught below this falls in August.